nullstare/ReiLua/README.md

 ## Status

-ReiLua is WIP and some planned raylib functionality is still missing but it already has over 900.
+ReiLua is WIP and some planned raylib functionality is still missing but it already has over 1000 functions.
 Current Raylib version 5.5.

 Included submodules.